Free AI Video Generator Limits 2026: Kling vs Luma vs Runway vs Pika

 What is the best free AI video generator in 2026? ▾

 For output quality: Kling AI (Kling 3.0) consistently tops benchmarks for realistic motion.
-For daily volume: Sora gives up to 30 free videos/day.
+For daily volume: Kling gives ~6 videos/day (66 credits).
 For beginners: Pika has the most guided interface.
 For camera work: Luma AI Dream Machine (Ray2) is the strongest.
+Note: Sora's standalone app was integrated into OpenAI Media Suite in April 2026 and is no longer available separately.

 How long can AI videos be on free plans? ▾